litmuschaos/litmus-docs/website/docs/user-guides/image-registry.md

 A container image registry can be defined as a collection of repositories that store container image.
 These can be either public or private.
 Few of the container image registries are Docker, Red Hat Quay, Google Container Registry.
 By default LitmusChaos uses DockerHub for managing the different images.
 These images are then used in Chaos Workflows.
 Few images that are used in the Litmus workflows are `litmuschaos:k8s`, `litmuschaos:litmus-checker` etc.
-With ChaosCenter, users get the privilege to use their own/custom image registries for Chaos Workflows.
+With ChaosCenter, you get the privilege to use your own/custom image registries for Chaos Workflows.

 ## Update Chaos Workflow Image Registry
-To updated the Chaos Workflow Image Registry, user can go to Settings in ChaosCenter.
+To updated the Chaos Workflow Image Registry, you can go to Settings in ChaosCenter.
 In settings, there will be tab named Image Registry.
-On clicking the Image Regitry tab, user can see that the default Registry server is `docker.io`, Registry name is `litmuschaos` and it is a Public registry.
+On clicking the Image Registry tab, you can see that the default Registry server is `docker.io`, Registry name is `litmuschaos` and it is a Public registry.

 <img src={require('../assets/user-guides/image-registry/img-registry-tab.png').default} width="800"  />
 <br/><br/>